AbsaOSS/spline-spark-agent/README.md

 updated without posing a risk to stop working because of eventual Spline server update.
 Likewise, it should be possible to update the Agent anytime
 (e.g. to fix a bug or support a newer Spark version or a feature that earlier agent version didn't support) without requiring a Spline server upgrade.

-Although isn't required (see above), but for minimizing user astonishment when and if a compatibility between too distant versions of the Agent and the Server is dropped, the fact will be reflected in the incremented _Major_ version component of the Agent.
+Although not required by the above statement, for minimizing user astonishment when the compatibility between too distant the _Agent_ and the _Server_ versions is dropped, we'll increment the _Major_ version component.

 <a id="compat-matrix"></a>
 ### Spark / Scala version compatibility matrix